 Use the following instructions to run an ML pipeline using Google Cloud console or Python.

-Use the following instructions to run an ML pipeline using Cloud console.
+Use the following instructions to run an ML pipeline using Google Cloud console.

-In the Cloud console, in the Vertex AI section, go to the Pipelines page.
+In the Google Cloud console, in the Vertex AI section, go to the Pipelines page.